ChickenProp/chickenprop.github.com/drafts/does-descaling-help.md

 Energy used to heat the heating element is essentially wasted.
 I don't know if other kettle designs could do away with one entirely, but as long as we have a heating element there's going to be some wastage.
 We can minimize the wastage by having the heating element be low-volume (so not much energy needed to heat it) but high surface area (so high rate of energy transfer to the water).

-If the rate of energy transfer is 1 W/K, then we reach 100% efficiency when the heating element is 2200K hotter than the water.
+If the rate of energy transfer is 1 W/K, then we reach 100% efficiency when the heating element is 2200 K hotter than the water.
 But long before you reach that point you're going to melt the plastic of the kettle, which would be bad.
 (The highest melting temperature of any plastic listed on [this page](https://plasticranger.com/melting-point-of-plastics/) is 390°C.)

 If it's 10 W/K, then we reach 100% efficiency at 220 K hotter than the water.
 Some plastics can survive 320°C, but idk, it still seems bad.